lukasoppermann/html5sortable/README.md

     This event is triggered when the user starts sorting and the DOM position has not yet changed.

-    e.detail.item contains the current dragged element
+    e.detail.item - {HTMLElement} dragged element
-    e.detail.placeholder contains the placeholder element
-    e.detail.startparent contains the element that the dragged item comes from

-    */
+    Origin Container Data
+    e.detail.origin.index - {Integer} Index of the element within Sortable Items Only e.detail.origin.elementIndex - {Integer} Index of the element in all elements in the Sortable Container e.detail.origin.container - {HTMLElement} Sortable Container that element was moved out of (or copied from) */
 });
 ```